 Following are some of the considerations departments might want to keep in mind:

-- Students should be informed of the procedure (e.g., posting a notice of the procedure on the departmental bulletin board or providing notice in written materials).
+- Students should be informed of the procedure (e.g., posting a notice of the procedure on a departmental bulletin board or providing notice in written materials or on a website).

 - A student with concerns about a grade should always be referred first to the instructor who assigned the grade.